Emergency Action Guides

 Utility failures include power outages, gas leaks/unusual odors, flooding/plumbing problems, broken or malfunctioning life safety-equipment, or elevator entrapment.

-• Be prepared to provide failure type and location.
+• Be prepared to provide information on the location and situation.

-• University officials may evacuate a building due to utility failures.
+• Note that University officials may evacuate a building due to utility failures.

 • Keep a flashlight with spare batteries immediately accessible.